Skip to main content

 closing the gap.

 I work with families whose children are struggling to read.
-I evaluate the child, help families hire the right instructor and train them in the SpellRead method, monitor progress, and guide the whole process from start to finish.
-SpellRead is the program; coordination and consistency are what make it work.
+I evaluate the child, match them with one of my trained instructors, monitor progress, and guide the whole process from start to finish.
+SpellRead is the program; my instructors deliver it, and my oversight is what keeps it consistent.

 I trained in SpellRead at Kaplan when they owned the program, and held the instructor credential through the PCI Education era.
 Before Word Logic, I was an Academic Manager and tutor trainer at Kaplan — teaching the teachers.
 Then I built my own practice over ten years while raising my son, fitting sessions into after-school hours and growing entirely by referral.